 Several sites list links to freeware keyboard utilities for languages not supported by Apple.
 Thes sites include:

 To use these files, you should install them in the Library/Keyboard Layouts folder (all users) or the ~Library/Keyboard Layouts folder (one user only).
-Reboot and Activate from the System Preferences International panel.
+Reboot and Activate following the activation instructions.

 Read the instructions for each keyboard layout for details on installation and use.